Impact

 Risk and Exploitability

 The vulnerability carries a CVSS score of 8.8, indicating a high level of severity.
-EPSS data is unavailable, but the lack of tenant context makes it trivial for an authenticated user with any permission to exploit the flaw.
-The flaw is not listed in the CISA KEV catalog, but the potential for cross‑tenant data access remains significant.
+EPSS score of < 1% indicates a very low probability of exploitation, suggesting that while the flaw is severe, it is unlikely to be actively exploited.
+The flaw is not listed in the CISA KEV catalog, but the potential for cross-tenant data access remains significant.
 Attackers can likely trigger the flaw through ordinary API calls or other interfaces that invoke the authorization provider, requiring no special conditions beyond possessing a legitimate permission.

 OpenCVE Enrichment